Embracing Negative Space in Interior Design

 1. Creates Balance

 Negative space helps to create equilibrium.
 By strategically placing furniture and accessories, you can avoid overcrowding a room, making it more inviting and comfortable.
+Without negative space, a room can feel chaotic.
+It allows each element to stand out without competing for attention.

 2. Enhances Visual Impact